-This historic home and plantation is significant for its architecture, landscaped grounds, and association with the Second Battle of Franklin (November 30, 1864), arguably the bloodiest few hours of the Civil War.
+This historic home and plantation are significant for their architecture, landscaped grounds, and association with the Second Battle of Franklin (November 30, 1864), arguably the bloodiest few hours of the Civil War.
 The property is located on the eastern edge of the battlefield and as such was an immediate witness to the fighting around it; it also became a makeshift hospital for wounded (and dead) Confederate soldiers brought here during and after the battle.
-The Federal-style plantation house built in 1826 by Randall McGavock, who served a one-year term as mayor of Nashville in 1824.
+The Federal-style plantation house was built in 1826 by Randall McGavock, who served a one-year term as mayor of Nashville in 1824.
 He was good friends with future Presidents Andrew Jackson and James Polk; Jackson visited Carnton on several occasions.
 Next to the house is the Confederate Cemetery, which the McGavocks established in 1866, and the Eastern Flank Battle Field Park.
 Carnton was added to the National Register of Historic Places in 1973.

 Backstory and Context

 Schofield gave the order to retreat at 6 p.m.
 The Confederates thwarted this plan and attacked at 4 p.m., leading a headlong charge to the well-entrenched Union troops.
-The charge was larger than Pickett's charge at the Battle of Gettysburg and far more bloodier.
+The charge was larger than Pickett's at the Battle of Gettysburg and far bloodier.
 In the ensuing five-hour battle, most of which took place after dark, the Confederates would suffer over 6,000 casualties and the Union over 2,000.
 The hand-to-hand fighting was brutal; bodies, sometimes piled on top of each other, were strewn all across the battlefield.
 Union troops were able to push the Confederates back and retreat over the bridges late in the night.
 Many of the floors are stained because it was used as a Confederate hospital during the battle.

-The house has passed through several owners since then, and is currently maintained by the Battle of Franklin Trust.
+The house has passed through several owners since then and is currently maintained by the Battle of Franklin Trust.

 Harper, Herbert.
 "Carnton."
 National Park Service - National Register of Historic Places Nomination Form.
 January 18, 1973. https://npgallery.nps.gov/GetAsset/f33a6e52-bbcb-4bba-b37d-28c3c0fd1755.